We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 3. Environmental and public health considerations

 Old mine workings are potential sources of hazardous mine gas, such as methane and carbon dioxide, which pose risks to occupants of new buildings.
-A coal mining risk assessment helps assess and mitigate these dangers.
+A coal mining risk assessment map helps assess and mitigate these dangers.

 4. Land transactions and due diligence